nosilver4u/ewww-image-optimizer/readme.txt

 = 5.5.1 =
 * fixed: JS WebP cannot find local paths when WP_CONTENT_DIR is outside ABSPATH
-* fixed: Easy IO hard crops images when srcset receives a height or width of 9999
+* fixed: Easy IO hard crops images when requested height/width is 9999

 = 5.5.0 =
 * added: GIF to WebP conversion with API and Easy IO